mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 To accomplish this, you can create an HTTP middleware function.
 Middleware functions act in a chain, so many middleware functions can process the same HTTP request in series.
 Middleware functions pass along data to subsequent HTTP handlers by using `context.Context`.

-To enforce an API key, we first need to create a key for storing the API key in the `Context` object.
-For reasons I still can't totally grok, the key needs to be a struct containing a string rather than a simple string:
+To enforce an API key, we first need to create a key for storing the API key in the `Context` object:

 ```golang
 type contextKey struct {